DataDog/documentation/content/en/agent/kubernetes/operator_configuration.md

 : Describes the minimum amount of compute resources required.
 If `requests` is omitted for a container, it defaults to `limits` if that is explicitly specified.
 Otherwise, it defaults to an implementation-defined value.
 [See the Kubernetes documentation][3].

 `agent.config.securityContext.allowPrivilegeEscalation`
 : Controls whether a process can gain more privileges than its parent process.
-This Boolean directly controls if the `no_new_privs` flag will be set on the container process. `AllowPrivilegeEscalation` is true always when the container is both run as `Privileged`, and has `CAP_SYS_ADMIN`.
+This boolean determines whether or not the `no_new_privs` flag is set on the container process. `AllowPrivilegeEscalation` is always true when the container is run as both `Privileged` and has `CAP_SYS_ADMIN`.

 `agent.config.securityContext.capabilities.add`
 : Added capabilities.